0x03BB/sql-backup/readme.md

 ## 2. Configuring

 Configuration settings are specified in a file named `.env`.
-The provided `.env` file in the `compose` directory can be used as a template.
+The provided `.env` file can be used as a template.

 ### Required settings